 CAUSES: The cause of the disease is unknown, but its association with increased use of aspirin and other salicylates is evident from epidemiological studies.
 After public health advisories recommended avoiding aspirin use in children and adolescents, the rate of hospitalization from Reye syndrome dropped to less than 1 per million.

-SYMPTOMS AND SIGNS: The patient experiences a viral infection with a brief recovery period, followed in about 1 to 3 days by severe nausea and vomiting, a change in ...
+SYMPTOMS AND SIGNS: The patient experiences a viral infection with a brief recovery period, followed in about 1 to 3 ...